Danger! High Voltage: Critical reception

 The New York Times called the song "catchier than anything on the radio by the White Stripes."
 The Guardian called it "insanely catchy", though "the archetypal comic novelty single."
 Josh Tyrangiel with Time magazine also praised the track.
 NMEs Piers Martin wrote "[Electric Six] rustle up the sort of pop-party thrash which sounds like the idiot half-brother to The Rapture's 'House Of Jealous Lovers'.
 That good."
 The song is listed at number 234 on the best songs of the 2000s by Pitchfork Media.
 It was also featured in The Pitchfork 500.
 Writing for The Village Voice, Amy Phillips said, "The two men shout declarations of affection to each other over a sizzling Saturday Night Fever groove, and the sax sounds as if it's being played by someone with a long, luscious mullet.
 The video features taxidermy and a glowing codpiece."

 Music video

 The video for this song was directed by Tom Kuntz and Mike Maguire.
-Set in a manor house, it shows lead singer Dick Valentine and actress Tina Kanarek as a wealthy couple, outfitted with a brightly flashing codpiece and bra respectively.
-Paintings featured in the video were created by artist Brian Rea.
+Set inside of a fancy manor house, it shows lead singer Dick Valentine and British actress Tina Kanarek as a wealthy couple, outfitted with a brightly flashing codpiece and bra respectively.
+The paintings featured in the video were created by artist Brian Rea.